vienai8d/KE-CM-keychron-K6/README.md

 ## Features

-- Map escapce to `
+- Map escape to `
 - Map ctrl + escape to escape